How to open a pharmacy business?

 These are just some of the items required in a pharmacy business plan.
 There are other items to include and you should be as detailed as possible.
 If you need help creating a pharmacy business plan check out a checklist by NCPA here.

 A very fun but expensive project is designing your pharmacy.
 This includes the layout, construction and all your fixtures.
-Everyone wants a nice and vibrant looking pharmacy, while not spending a fortune.
+Everyone wants a nice and vibrant looking pharmacy, while not spending a fortune for their pharmacy decoration.
 The trick is to find the right people at the right prices.